microsoft/WhatTheHack/057-AzureRouteServer/Student/Challenge-02.md

 ## Tips

-- The best tip to understand the functionality of Azure Route Server is to look at the routing tables accross the board.
-You can find a way to do it through Power Shell, CLI or Azure portal if the functionality is available.
+- The best tip to understand the functionality of Azure Route Server is to look at the routing tables across the board.
+You can find a way to do it through PowerShell, CLI or Azure portal if the functionality is available.
-- Look at what routes are learned and advertised by the different Networking technologies utilized on this excercise.
-Articles above has some useful commands for this.
+- Look at what routes are learned and advertised by the different Networking technologies utilized on this exercise.
+The articles above have some useful commands for this.
-- Look at what gets programmed into the effective routes on the Nics.
+- Look at what gets programmed into the effective routes on the NICs.